WietseGielen/Memory-game/README.md

 1. Deciding how I want to build the app: React => less repetitive
 2. Trying to code from scratch
 3. Getting stuck when I want to add game logic
-4. restart with help of tutorial
+4. restart with help from tutorial

 ## Screenshots
 ![alt-text](https://i.ibb.co/P9Df3RL/Knipsel.jpg)